loganmoseley/programming-club/Readme.md

 2019-04-16: Last week was “zip” for Array.
 On the 16th we extended “zip” to Optional.
 One concept, two types?
 What does it mean?? [zip for Optional.playground.zip](https://github.com/loganmoseley/functional-minutes/files/3860752/zip.for.Optional.playground.zip)

-2019-04-09: What's the deal with `Swift.zip` and [`PointFreeCo.zip(with:)`](https://www.pointfree.co/episodes/ep23-the-many-faces-of-zip-part-1)?
-Let's show how they’re related and why they're both called "zip". [zip.playground.zip](https://github.com/loganmoseley/functional-minutes/files/3860751/zip.playground.zip)
+2019-04-09: What’s the deal with `Swift.zip` and [`PointFreeCo.zip(with:)`](https://www.pointfree.co/episodes/ep23-the-many-faces-of-zip-part-1)?
+Let’s show how they’re related and why they’re both called "zip". [zip.playground.zip](https://github.com/loganmoseley/functional-minutes/files/3860751/zip.playground.zip)

 2019-04-02: Read through [What the heck is polymorphism?](https://dev.to/jvanbruegge/what-the-heck-is-polymorphism-nmh) with some examples in Swift: [what the heck is polymorphism.playground.zip](https://github.com/loganmoseley/functional-minutes/files/3860750/what.the.heck.is.polymorphism.playground.zip).
 Jim drew the [subtyping relationships](https://github.com/loganmoseley/functional-minutes/files/3860749/subtyping-relationships.pdf).